Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Experiments

 \subsection{Results}

-In this section, we study the effectiveness of PSKV in accelerating suffix jailbreak attacks from different aspects.

-\textbf{PSKV does not affect the attack performance.} According to the design of PSKV described in Section~\ref{sec:method}, PSKV is a performance-neutral acceleration method that does not affect the attack performance of accelerated suffix jailbreak attacks.
-This is because PSKV only removes redundant key-value vectors and does not change the algorithm itself or the computational accuracy.
-Nevertheless, we conduct experiments here to empirically justify this.
-We collect and present the ASRs of the jailbreak attacks that without any accelerations and those that adopt PSKV in Table~\ref{tab:asr}.
+\textbf{Attack effectiveness.} According to the design of PSKV described in Section~\ref{sec:method}, PSKV is a performance-neutral acceleration method that does not affect the attack performance of accelerated suffix jailbreak attacks.
+This is because PSKV only avoids redundant prefix-KV computation and persistent candidate-expanded cache storage; it does not change the attack algorithm or numerical precision.

-From the table, we observe minor fluctuations in ASR between the baseline and PSKV-accelerated attacks.
-These variations stem not from PSKV altering the core attack logic but from the inherent stochasticity (e.g, heuristic search algorithms or sampling-based generation of multiple responses for ASR computation) in the end-to-end evaluation pipeline.
-Overall, the attack performance remains broadly consistent across all cases, demonstrating that PSKV effectively accelerates the attacks without systematically harming their original effectiveness.
+Table~\ref{tab:asr} reports three-run ASR mean and standard deviation, showing that PSKV preserves attack effectiveness within the natural run-to-run variation of the underlying attacks.
+To further verify that the observed ASR fluctuations are not caused by PSKV, we conduct two additional checks in Appendix~\ref{app:asr-stability}: (1) a paired 10-seed GCG comparison between PSKV and No Cache on the same data, which yields no statistically significant ASR difference; and (2) a logit-equivalence test showing that PSKV produces identical logits to Standard KV Cache on identical inputs under the same precision setting.
+Together, these results confirm that PSKV preserves the behavior of the underlying attacks while only accelerating shared-prefix inference computation.

-\textbf{PSKV considerably accelerates suffix jailbreaking.} Table~\ref{tab:time-usage} details the time consumption of varying acceleration strategies.First, for optimization-based attacks that perform only one or two forward passes per candidate suffix step (including GCG, GCQ, BEAST, and AmpleGCG), our PSKV (PSKV) consistently achieves a speed-up ratio of approximately $1.4\times$ to $1.6\times$ compared to the no-acceleration baseline.Notably, this acceleration becomes even more pronounced for Zhu's AutoDAN, where the speed-up ratio rises to a range of $\sim1.8\times$ to $1.95\times$ (e.g., reducing time from 88 to 45 minutes on Llama-3-8B).
+\textbf{PSKV considerably accelerates suffix jailbreaking.} Table~\ref{tab:time-usage} details the time consumption of varying acceleration strategies.
+For attacks whose runtime is dominated by repeated candidate evaluation (including GCG, GCQ, BEAST, and AmpleGCG), PSKV consistently achieves a speed-up ratio of approximately $1.4\times$ to $1.6\times$ compared to the no-acceleration baseline.
+Notably, this acceleration becomes even more pronounced for Zhu's AutoDAN, where the speed-up ratio rises to a range of $\sim1.8\times$ to $1.95\times$ (e.g., reducing time from 88 to 45 minutes on Llama-3-8B).
 This performance gain is attributed to the mechanism of KV cache acceleration: it reduces computational redundancy by storing states.
-Since Zhu's AutoDAN requires substantially more inference steps per iteration (due to its hierarchical genetic algorithm), there is a larger proportion of redundant prefix computation for PSKV to eliminate.
+Since AutoDAN requires more inference steps per iteration (due to hierarchical genetic algorithm), there is a larger proportion of redundant computation for PSKV to eliminate.